encord-team/encord-active/docs/docs/workflows/improve-your-data/remove-duplicate-images.md

 Near duplicate images are the ones where one image is a slightly shifted/blurred/distorted version of the other.
-So, they should also be removed from the dataset; however, this time you now need to choose which one to stay and which to go.
+So, they should also be removed from the dataset; however, this time you need to decide which sample gets to stay and which has to go.
 They have scores slightly more than 0 and are shown side by side in the grid view, so it is easy to match them.

 Move the right end of the **Choose quality** slider to somewhere around 0.05 so that we are only left with images with